luthfisolahudin/scrape-naver-shopping/README.md

 - Use Korean locale and Timezone ID.
 - Can change browser viewport per request.
 - Can scrape public free Korean proxy some several sources or use premium proxy to help being seen as Korean users.
+- Use request queueing to help prevent getting rate-limited.